SAP-samples/teched2023-XP262/exercises/ex2/README.md

 ![](images/add_tc_apps.jpg)

-- Enable now the new applications in your role:
+- Switch now back to the **content manager** and select the role to enable the new applications:

 ![](images/add_apps_to_role.jpg)